 Get Your Ass in the Dungeon

-variants).
-You'll need to put them on a medium base.
+Donkey mini from Otherworld Miniatures (they have 4 variants).
+You'll need to put them on a medium base. |

 Donkeys and mules are stolid in the face of danger, hardy, surefooted, and capable of carrying heavy loads over vast distances.
 Unlike a horse, a donkey or mule is willing (though not eager) to enter dungeons and other strange or threatening places.
 Donkeys and mules have the same statistics as ponies.